 Kitron values the competences of employees, and sharing knowledge and information is an area of priority, as is on-the-job development.
-Individual career and competence development is part of the current performance management process.
-In 2017, Kitron decided to implement a new digital learning management system, LMS, in order to further strengthen individual development and competence.
-In 2018, the new digital learning platform, Kitron Academy, was launched.
-In 2019, Kitron Academy was further developed and supplemented with learning and development activities, Kitron AB now has all training tracked in the digital platform.
-The goal for 2020 is to have all training activities at all sites registered in the digital tool and also to increase the amount of available digital training.
+Individual career and competence development are parts of the current performance management process.

+Kitron has implemented a digital learning management system, LMS, in order to further strengthen individual development and competence.
+In 2018, the new digital learning platform, Kitron Academy, was launched and work since continued to supplement Kitron Academy with learning and development activities.
+The work continues to increase the number of available trainings and track trainings within the digital platform.

-Goals 2019
+In 2020, the number of training hours were 42 797 compared to 52 579 hours in 2019.
+The current Covid situation have caused certain trainings to be cancelled or shortened.

+Kitron set the following goals for career development and training in 2020:

+Goal 2020 Status Comment Register all training activities in Kitron academy Completed Increase availability of training in Kitron academy Significant progress made

-Kitron set the following goals for workers' rights, diversity and nondiscrimination in 2019:
+Kitron set the following goals for career development and training in 2021: